itsHobbes/WeightedRandom/README.md

 # WeightedRandom

-A library for working with weighted randomness.
+A library for working with weighted randomness implementing Vose's Alias method.